Bread Dad

 • If your banana breads are sticking to the bottom of your bread pan, you should consider either “greasing” the bottom of the pan with butter or vegetable oil, using a cooking spray, using a nonstick pan or lining the interior of the bread pan with baking parchment paper.

 • Make sure that your oven has been completely preheated.
-If the oven has not been properly preheated, this quick bread could come out undercooked.
-Use a portable oven thermometer to check the interior oven temperature.
+If the oven has not been properly preheated, this banana bread could come out undercooked.
+I like to use a portable oven thermometer to check the interior temperature of my oven (before placing the pan in the oven).

 • Always wear oven mitts/gloves when dealing with a hot oven and bread pan.

-• For more banana bread ideas (i.e. chocolate chip banana bread, vegan banana bread or blueberry banana bread), please visit Bread Dad’s main Banana Bread Recipes or Quick Bread Recipes sections.
+• For more banana bread ideas (e.g. chocolate chip banana bread, vegan banana bread or blueberry banana bread), please visit Bread Dad’s main section on Banana Bread Recipes.

 Reference Sources